leespen1/ParaReal/README.md

 problem.
 We will also look for real-world applications with real benchmarks to meet.

+We will also measure the strong and weak scaling of the algorithm.
+If we adhere rigorously the definitions of these teams, this would mean comparing the time taken for the parareal algorithm (i.e. with coarse and fine propogators, multiple iterations) using different numbers of CPUs.
+This is not exactly a useful metric, since performing the parareal algorithm with a single CPU would just be using more computations to obtain the same results (we would be using the coarse propogator results at the start of each interval even when we have the more accurate fine propogator results available).
+Consequently, it would be a better idea to define some metrics "pseudo-strong" and "pseudo-weak" scaling, which we will use to quantify the benefits of using the parareal algorithm in parallel compared to using the serial method (which is distinct from the parareal algorithm).

+It would also be nice to create some fancy animations comparing the speed of parareal to the speed of the serial implementation in a visual and very accessible way.

 ### Accuracy
 Accuracy will be measured by using the parareal algorithm on equations with analytical solutions, and comparing the numerical result with the analytical